 4 tips to keep in mind:

 - Apply lube directly on the genitals or anus using clean hands.
 Try thinking of this as an important part of your connection, not something you have to check off your list in order to start the connection.
-You'll lubricate the body and start heating things up through erotic touch.

 - Put a bit directly on a toy and enjoy!
 You may want a tissue or hand towel nearby – lube is slippery, of course, and a lot of toys have curves that don't exactly invite it to stick around.

 - Put a dab on the top of a menstrual cup or tampon to help with insertion.
 This is a lifesaver for some clients.
-You may wonder why you hadn't thought of it sooner!

 - Self-apply to pre-lubricate.
 It's kind of a like a tailgate party for one – and learning about your body is a big win for you and your partner!